jtervone/check-connection/README.md

 check-connection
 ================

-Creates log of your internet connection
+Simple Bash script which checks status of your internet connection and writes it into log file.